Morphosium/reform/README.md

 Documentation will be released as soon as.

-Some examples available in Examples folder.
+Some examples and demostrations available in Examples folder.

 - Creating documentation from comments in your local

     ```$ ./node_modules/typedoc/bin/typedoc ./src/main.ts --name "ReformJS" --includeVersion```